gold star for USAHOF

 While playing in his fifth season for the Boston Bruins, he was starting to firmly establish himself as a solid defensive forward in the National Hockey League.
 That would change on January 25, 1984.

 MacTavish was intoxicated and drove while impaired, which resulted in vehicular manslaughter.
-He was incarcerated for a year and was suspended from the NHL, but upon getting released, the Oilers would sign him as he definitely needed a change of scenery.
+He was incarcerated for a year and suspended from the NHL, but upon his release, the Oilers signed him, as he definitely needed a change of scenery.

-Edmonton was a good fit for MacTavish, who was a defensive killed Center and was outstanding on the penalty kill and would have 21 Short-Handed Goals for the team.
-He would help the Oilers win the1987, 1988, and 1990 Stanley Cup, and would finish in the top ten in Frank J. Selke Trophy voting three times.
+Edmonton was a good fit for MacTavish, who was a defensively skilled Center and was outstanding on the penalty kill, scoring 21 Short-Handed Goals for the team.
+He would help the Oilers win the 1987, 1988, and 1990 Stanley Cups, and would finish in the top ten in Frank J. Selke Trophy voting three times.
 His time in Northern Alberta ended when he was traded for Todd Marchant late in the 1993-94 Season and would win his fourth Stanley Cup that year with the New York Rangers.

 MacTavish might be best known for being the answer to the trivia question, who was the last player not to wear a helmet.
-When the NHL mandated helmet use for all players in 1979, anyone who signed a contract before that did not have to wear one.
+When the NHL mandated helmet use for all players in 1979, any player who signed a contract before that date was exempt from wearing one.
 After his playing career ended, he would go on to have a long career as a coach and executive.

 The Bullet Points